-Terri Clevenger is a Managing Director in ICR’s Healthcare PR Practice.
+Terri Clevenger is a Partner in ICR’s Healthcare PR Practice.
 With more than 30 years of healthcare communications expertise, Terri founded Continuum Health Communications in 2006, which became part of ICR in 2018.

 A seasoned corporate communications counselor and product marketing expert, Terri helps clients better achieve their business goals through thoughtful and strategic communications programs that achieve measurable impact with targeted audiences.